Vitamins have long been recognized as being essential to one’s health and vitality.

 “the median daily intake value that is estimated to meet the requirement of half the healthy individuals in a life-stage and gender group.
 At this level of intake, the other half of the individuals in the specified group would not have their needs met.”

 The Health Canada tables are useful as guides, but vitamin requirements are not necessarily universal.
 Vitamin intake requirements can vary widely from person to person.
 In fact, the same person’s minimum requirement can change, depending upon their circumstances and the demands placed upon them.
-Vitamin requirements are influenced by many factors that may demand vitamin intake in excess of the RDA guidelines:
+Vitamin requirements can be influenced by many factors that may demand vitamin intake in excess of the RDA guidelines:

-• Ingestion of toxins from pollution and other sources
+- Ingestion of toxins from pollution and other sources

-• Certain drugs
+- Certain drugs

-• Illness and infection
+- Illness and infection

-• Smoking
+- Smoking

-• Drinking
+- Drinking

-• High stress levels
+- High stress levels

-• Sleep
+- Sleep

-• Quality of diet
+- Quality of diet

-• Weight
+- Weight

 These circumstances can all put a strain on the body’s resources.

-Even for people who do not have extraordinary demands being imposed on them from stress, long work hours, pollution, illness, and other factors that affect vitamin and mineral requirements, something to consider is that the Health Canada RDA guidelines are “the average daily dietary intake level that is sufficient to meet the nutrient requirement of nearly all (97 to 98 percent) healthy individuals in a particular life-stage and gender group”.
+Even for people who do not have extraordinary demands being imposed on them from stress, long work hours, pollution, illness, and other factors that can affect vitamin and mineral requirements, something to consider is that the Health Canada RDA guidelines are “the average daily dietary intake level that is sufficient to meet the nutrient requirement of nearly all (97 to 98 percent) healthy individuals in a particular life-stage and gender group”.
 Is “sufficient” enough to provide the means of enjoying vibrant health and energy?
 Perhaps not.

 Whether or not you should take supplements could depend on whether you’re content to live with less-than-optimum health and vitality.